Allometry

 Arguments

-• PAR: photosynthetic active radiation
+• PAR: photosynthetically active radiation $I$.

-• initial_slope: initial photosynthetic slope
+• alpha: chlorophyll-specific initial slope $\alpha^{chl}$.

 source

-photosynthetic_growth_single_nutrient(N, P, PAR, maximum_growth_0C,
+smith_growth(resources, P, PAR, maximum_growth_0C, half_saturations, alpha)

 Formulation